 Mendez turned the ball over far too often in the opening 45 minutes, and one of those giveaways led to a counter that ended with a weak Frankie Amaya shot that gave Gallese no trouble in the 16th minute.
 Six minutes later, a good ball from New York’s right side skipped dangerously through the box as both Royer and Patryk Klimala just missed getting the final touch on the ball.

 The Lions got their first shot of the game in the 24th minute when Orlando won a corner.
 Pereyra’s cross found Urso but the Bear nodded wide of goal.

-Orlando’s best attack happened in the 32nd with more direct play as Akindele worked a give-and-go with Urso.
+Orlando’s best attack of the half happened in the 32nd with more direct play, as Akindele worked a give-and-go with Urso.
 Tesho made a good run in behind to win the race to the ball but couldn’t get much on his shot, which he had to take with his left foot, making an easy save for Carlos Coronel.

 Three minutes later, Orlando was breaking forward with promise but conceded instead of scoring.
 A good movement up the right side broke down with a touch that Perea was just a half step slow to reach in time.
 New York quickly countered and a cross cycled from left to right to Klimala.
 The forward beat Smith to get a cross in behind the back line for Clark to tap home for a 1-0 lead in the 35th minute.

 Orlando withstood a late corner kick despite another turnover trying to break out in transition when Akindele and Pereyra got in each other’s way and the halftime whistle finally came.